 Praying a prayer outside of its time limit it is not acceptable.
 Coming to congregational prayer late means you will have missed it.

 But when it comes to other areas of our lives and in the organizations within our communities, we tend to forget the importance of punctuality.

 Time is a non-renewable resource and we never know how much of it we have, but we do know it is coming to an end for each of us.

 Being foolish with time or making others wait for you is like knowing there is a drought coming, so you turn your faucet on and let it all go down the drain.

 Being perpetually late sends the message that we are not only ungrateful to Allah for the time He has given us, we are also headless about stealing someone else’s time.

 But we can correct this bad behavior and lack of consideration for others by applying our punctuality for prayer to all engagements, knowing that everyone’s time is precious, and never wasting a drop of time.

 Imagine if everyone in the lines to pray was fighting to lead.

 As Muslims when we pray in congregation, we know when to bow in prayer because the imam bows.
-We know when to prostrate when the imam of the prayer prostrates.
+And we know when to prostrate when the imam of the prayer prostrates.
 We only know to stand when the one leading the prayer does so.
-We understand the importance of unity in following the leader in our prayer.
+And we understand the importance of unity in following the leader in our prayer.